 Register Reconciliation: Compare the entity’s internal register of issues with those received by the insurance department.

-Sampling: Selecting a random sample of complaints, grievances or appeals for detailed review.
+Sampling: Selecting a random sample of complaints, grievances, or appeals for detailed review.

 Trend Analysis: Identifying patterns or recurring issues to detect systemic problems.

-Documentation Review: Assessing written policies, procedures, and final resolutions to determine whether proper steps were taken.
+Documentation Review: Assessing written policies, procedures, contracts, provider manuals, and final resolutions to determine whether proper steps were taken.

-Communication Verification: Ensuring that members, consumers, and providers are informed of the procedures and their rights.
+Communication Verification: Ensuring that members, consumers, providers, and pharmacies are informed of the procedures and their rights.

-All procedures call for reviewing the frequency and nature of the issues raised and whether they were resolved in accordance with the applicable standards
+All procedures call for reviewing the frequency and nature of the issues raised and whether they were resolved in accordance with the applicable standards.

 3. Tests and Standards